antzm/words/README.md

 ![screenshot of an app that helps to learn new words while showing the results for a correct answer](imgs/screen03.PNG)

 If the answer is not correct, then a message appears in red color and the complete answer is shown on the screen.

+After you type an answer, you could hit enter or click the "Check Answer" button to see if the answer is correct or not.

+Keep in mind also that every time you click one of the "Levels", the words inside that level are randomized so that every time you select that level will appear in a different order.

 ## Background information